ManuelZ/apps_scripts_automations/README.md

 ## Available Scripts

+Usage instructions are available in the script's comments.

-#### Gmail to Spreadsheet Exporter
+### Gmail to Spreadsheet Exporter
 Exports Gmail messages to a Google Spreadsheet based on search criteria.

-Setup and usage instructions are available in the script's comments.
+### Gmail Attachments Exporter
+Downloads email attachments received from a specific sender and saves them to a Google Drive folder.

-##### Requirements
+## Requirements

 Google Workspace account
-Google Apps Script permissions